 7 Top Religious Sites & Cities In IRAN

 Most of Islam’s sacred sites are in the Middle East, Mainly in Saudia Arabia, Iran & Iraq.
-Some of these certain places which are important in Islamic history are in Iran.
-Iran has so many holy places that religious people around the world tend to see these special religious significances.
-Here we tell more about 7 top religious cities and sites, that helps you plan your travel itinerary.
+Some of these certain places which are essential in Islamic history are in Iran.
+Iran has a plethora of holy places and shrines that religious people from around the world want to see these special spiritual significances.
+In this post, we talk more about 7 top religious cities and sites, that helps you plan your religious Iran travel itinerary.

 1. Religious sites in Mashhad

 Located in North East Iran, Razavi Khorasan Province, also called the holy city of Iran, is the second most populous city in Iran.
-Mashhad is also known as the cultural capital of the Islamic world in 2017.
+Mashhad was named as the cultural capital of the Islamic world in 2017.
 Due to its unique tourist attractions for the tourists, each year, several million people visit Mashhad.
 The majority of visitors are religious travelers, therefore, it has been made as the first and foremost home of Iran’s pilgrimage tourism city.
 Mashhad hosts the tomb and shrine to the eighth Shia Muslims, Imam Reza.
 Imam Reza was buried in Razavi Khorasan, Mashhad, which every year millions of people visit the Imam Reza Shrine.
 The Imam Reza Shrine is the largest Mosque in the world by dimension and size.
 There are three religious sites in Mashhad which are Imam Reza Holy Shrine, Goharshad Mosque, and Khaje Aba Salt Shrine.
 Goharshad Mosque is one of the famous mosques in Iran it is a sample of Iranian art and traditional architecture.
 This mosque was built by the wife of Shah Rukh of the Timurid dynasty.
 This mosque has eight yards one of them named “Maghsure lawn” is the most glorious yard.
 In the Maghsure lwan’s walls, there are great inscriptions which have been built by Goharshad’s Son.
 On the walls, you can see the structure date of the mosque.
 Khaje Aba salt Shrine the third religious site in Mashhad is the tomb of Abasalt Haravi, a disciple of Imam Reza.
-You could enter this shrine from four different doors to see the various decoration of the shrine with seven colored tiles.
+You could enter this shrine from four different doors to see the various decoration of the shrine with seven-colored tiles.